 The weather is suitable for adventuring in nature year-round, and the number of indoor and outdoor attractions is staggering; in the morning you can hike the trails in Little Sugar Creek Greenway or spike your adrenaline at the U.S. National Whitewater Center — the world’s largest manmade whitewater river.
 Later on you can marvel at the NASCAR Hall of Fame or wander the Daniel Stowe Botanical Garden.
 Finally, you can finish the day strong by sampling craft beers or catching a show at the Blumenthal Performing Arts Center.
 These are only a few of the many reasons this place regularly makes lists of the best U.S. cities to live in.

-When is the best time to stay in a vacation rental in Charlotte?
+The best time to stay in a vacation rental in Charlotte

 U.S. National Whitewater Center

 The world’s largest artificial rafting river is also a training facility for international sporting events and frequently appears on adventurous visitors’ to-do lists.
 In addition to truly outstanding river rafting opportunities, the center also offers biking, zip lines, live music, and craft beer.